hinrik/total-lines/README.md

 hooks to `before-change-functions` and `after-change-functions` to count any lines that are subsequently added or removed.

 Performance is very good since it is proportional to the sizes of edits.

+## Caveats

+This mode only keeps track lines in the actual buffer text, which might differ from the *displayed text* when overlays are used (e.g. in a Magit buffer).

+Emacs offers no hooks around changes to overlays, so newlines introduced by them cannot be reflected in the `total-lines` variable.

 ## Support